-Course creators have a number of hurdles to overcome to be successful: scaling course sales, validating your program, honing your sales pitch, and overcoming impostor syndrome — to name a few.
-Just because your course hasn’t scaled quickly yet, or you’re not getting a lot of traction, it doesn’t mean you won’t, and it’s not because of you.
+Course creators have a number of hurdles to overcome to be successful: scaling profitable online course sales, validating your program, honing your sales pitch, and overcoming impostor syndrome — to name a few.

-Course sales is a competitive space, and to be successful in that space, you need a strategy for your course and your niche — you can’t just put course takeaways on a page and call it a day.
+Online course sales is a competitive space, and to be successful in that space, you need a strategy for your online course and your niche — you can’t just put some course takeaways on a page and call it a day.

-Yes, there are some amazing online course creators out there doing amazing things, but you can be too if you absorb some of their key strategies and apply them to your own course sales program.
+The best online course creators are out there doing amazing things — and you can do it too if you absorb some of their key strategies and apply them to your own online course sales program.

-To help you get there, we’ll cover the following topics:
+To help you get there, we’ll cover the following in this post:

 Advice from 5 successful online course creators & their key strategies